Finite-Sample Optimal Estimation and Inference on Average Treatment Effects Under Unconfoundedness

-For constructing optimal estimators and CIs, observe that our setting is a fixed design regression model with normal errors and known variance, with the parameter of interest given by a linear functional of the regression function.
-Therefore, our setting falls into the framework of \citet{donoho94} and \citet{ArKo18optimal}, and we can specialize the general efficiency bounds and the construction of optimal affine estimators and CIs in those papers to the current setting.\footnote{In particular, in the notation of \citet{ArKo18optimal}, $Y=(y_1/\sigma(x_1,d_1), \ldots, y_n/\sigma(x_n, d_n))$, $\mathcal{Y}=\mathbb{R}^n$, and $Kf=(f(x_1,d_1)/\sigma(x_1,d_1), \ldots, \allowbreak f(x_n, d_n)/\sigma(x_n, d_n))$. \citet{donoho94} denotes the outcome vector $Y$ by $\mathbf{y}$, and uses $\mathbf{x}$ and $\mathbf{X}$ in place of $f$ and $\mathcal{F}$.} To state these results, define the (single-class) modulus of continuity of $L$ (see p.~244 in \citealp{donoho94}, and Section 3.2 in \citealp{ArKo18optimal})
+For constructing optimal estimators and \acp{CI}, observe that our setting is a fixed design regression model with normal errors and known variance, with the parameter of interest given by a linear functional of the regression function.
+Therefore, our setting falls into the framework of \citet{donoho94} and \citet{ArKo18optimal}, and we can specialize their general efficiency bounds and the construction of optimal affine estimators and \acp{CI} to the current setting.\footnote{In particular, in the notation of \citet{ArKo18optimal}, $Y=(Y_1/\sigma(x_1,d_1), \dotsc, Y_n/\sigma(x_n, d_n))$, $\mathcal{Y}=\mathbb{R}^n$, and $Kf=(f(x_1,d_1)/\sigma(x_1,d_1), \dotsc, \allowbreak f(x_n, d_n)/\sigma(x_n, d_n))$. \citet{donoho94} denotes the outcome vector $Y$ by $\mathbf{y}$, and uses $\mathbf{x}$ and $\mathbf{X}$ in place of $f$ and $\mathcal{F}$.} To state these results, define the (single-class) modulus of continuity of $L$ (see p.~244 in \citealp{donoho94}, and Section 3.2 in \citealp{ArKo18optimal})